Learn about key concepts around the next generation of interactive webinars and events, so you can plan your most impactful presentations ever.

 As the event organizer for large groups of employees, it’s important to complete the communication circuit with an effective follow-up strategy.
 If the purpose of the event was entirely informative, like a quarterly update or all-company announcement, your follow-up email can be straightforward and simply include a link to the recording.
 These can either be viewed within the streaming platform’s recording playback page or can be downloaded and shared on a variety of intranet sites like Workplace by Facebook, SharePoint, Google Drive, or the like.

-However, there are plenty of occasions where questions go unanswered at the end of an event — the clock may have run out or presenters might have needed to more time to answer a challenging question.
+However, there are plenty of occasions where questions go unanswered at the end of an event — the clock may have run out or presenters might have needed more time to answer a challenging question.
 In this case, it’s a great opportunity for moderators and organizers to include the answers to these questions in the follow-up email.
-At any rate, always include the on-demand recording to your event for anyone that could not attend the live broadcast.
+At any rate, always include the on-demand recording to your event for anyone who could not attend the live broadcast.

 If the goal of your internal virtual event is to collect employee data, polling responses can be extremely helpful.
 For example, HR departments often conduct virtual events for a culture pulse check, opinions on the state of the business, or general thoughts on past business performance.
 This polling data should be included in your audience follow-up and can play a pivotal role in the direction of your company’s future.